-Email bounces happen when your emails are tragically rejected by a receiving mail server.
-When email bounces occur, it signals that something has happened to your message before it is able to be delivered and read by your recipients.
+Emails bounce when your marketing emails are rejected by a receiving mail server.
+Email bounces signal that something has happened to your message before it is able to be delivered and read by your recipients.

 Email bounces can seem alarming if you don’t know why they’re occurring, so it’s important to understand how and why they happen so you can better assess and resolve the root issue.